Search attractions, accommodation, food & drink and more…

 Much like Scotland’s other national parks, the Cairngorms is best known as an area of stunning natural beauty.
 Much of the landscape was formed over billions of years of volcanic activity and bring a distinctive ruggedness to the countryside.
 The Caledonian Forest, a type of rainforest, is prevalent here, as are three major Scottish rivers that are named an Area of Conservation here.
-Those rivers provide space for one of the park’s top pastimes – fishing – to go ahead, where salmon, trout, Freshwater pearl mussels and eels can be caught.
 The park has 19 Special Areas of Conservation and 46 Sites of Special Scientific Interest, as well as nine recognised nature reserves within its boundaries.
 This ensures the thousands of residents – whether they are human, animal or something else entirely – can be sure the natural beauty they call home remains protected and free to thrive.

 For hundreds of thousands of years, the Cairngorms region had been left to its own devices, with small villages and towns forming tight-knit communities beyond the boundaries of the city of Aberdeen.
 The concept of establishing national parks not just in Scotland, but across the UK, only really began to be discussed in government in 1931.
 And following WWII, the Cairngorms was put forward as one of five areas that would be suited to becoming a national park.
 It was not yet to be a park.
 Once designated a national parkland area, then later a national scenic area, it took an independent commission by the government to establish that the Cairngorms area was under threat and needed the protection of national park status.
 It was, again, one of five locations in Scotland put forward for recommendation.